 - Walk-up counter open for breakfast, lunch and dinner plus specialty beverages made with Starbucks® coffee

-- All your favorites plus fruit punch, saimin and a Portuguese sausage and rice breakfast.
+- I know, CRAZY, right?
+But McDonalds is smart enough to place some aloha into their menu.
+All your favorites plus fruit punch, saimin and a Portuguese sausage and rice breakfast.
 Don’t forget to try the taro pie!
 Open daily from 430a – 12a.

 - Eat what the locals eat at this popular local café serving breakfast and lunch only.
 Get there early – it’s packed!
 Open T-Fri 630a – 2p, Sat 7-1130a, Sun-Mon closed.